italia/iam-proxy-italia/README.md

 https://localhost/saml2/login/?idp=https://localhost/Saml2IDP/metadata&next=/saml2/echo_attributes&idphint=https%253A%252F%252Flocalhost%253A8080
 ```

-If you're going to test Satosa-Saml2Spid with spid-sp-test, take a look to
+If you're going to test IAM Proxy Italia with spid-sp-test, take a look to
 [.github/workflows/python-app.yml](.github/workflows/python-app.yml).

 If you are using this project as a testing tool or playground for [eudi-wallet-it-python](https://github.com/italia/eudi-wallet-it-python) or any other of its Python dependencies, take a look [here](README-Python-Dev.md)